Resources, links, and actionable strategies to strengthen your creative endeavors during the #Coronapocalypse.

 - An individual leaves employment due to a risk of exposure or infection or to care for a family member.

 In addition, federal law does not require an employee to quit in order to receive benefits due to the impact of COVID-19.

-What financial help you are entitled to if you get sick with COVID-19 or if you are unable to work through self isolation as a freelancer/self-employed worker.
+Financial help you are entitled to if you get sick with COVID-19 or if you are unable to work through self-isolation as a freelancer/self-employed worker.